riezebosch/hypothesist/README.md

 Validates that _at least one_ item matches the assertion, meaning the experiment stops when this item is observed.

-### All
+### Each

-Validates that _all_ items that are observed during the experiment match the assertion.
+Validates that _each_ item that is observed during the experiment matches the assertion.

 Remark: having no items observed during the time window also means the hypothesis holds true;